Senior Programme

 - Full suite of ready-made online resources, materials and activities to support learning

-- Supported with dedicated teacher training (face-to-face and online)
+- Supported with dedicated teacher training

 - Students are encouraged to use science, technology, engineering, maths and the arts (STE[A]M)